pcapexpress/pcapexpress.github.io/index.md

 ### IMMEDIATE AI DISCLAIMER:

 <pre data-label="DISCLAIMER" style="--delay: 0s;"><code>
-<span class="orange">All the writing is done “by hand”, the Wireshark analysis
+<span class="orange">All the writing is done “by hand”, the Wireshark analysis is rooted in experience.</span>
-is done from exercising and tutorials.</span> However Wazuh spin-up, Virtual Machine administration and misconfiguration, alert tuning and python/bash code was done using <span class="orange">Google Gemini.</span>
+However Wazuh spin-up, Virtual Machine administration and misconfiguration, alert tuning and python/bash code was done using <span class="orange">Google Gemini.</span>
 </code></pre>

 <br>